polterguy/phosphorusfive/plugins/p5.hyperlambda/README.md

 of the value of *[_hl]*, will be appended as children to *[hyper2lambda]*.
 The second invocation, the one called *[lambda2hyper]*, will reverse this process, and return the corresponding Hyperlambda, as the value of the *[lambda2hyper]* node, after invocation.

-Notice though, that conversion from Hyperlambda to lambda, will _REMOVE_ all comments and additional spacing, leaving nothing but the "raw nodes", which are understood by the p5.lambda engine, as actual nodes.
+Notice though, that conversion from Hyperlambda to lambda, will _remove_ all comments and additional spacing, leaving nothing but the "raw nodes", which are understood by the p5.lambda engine, as actual nodes.
 All comments and such, will be ignored, and lost during parsing.
 Try the code below, to understand how this affects your parsing.